Seattle-Tacoma

 Swift Bus Rapid Transit

-Opened November 2009, Swift Bus Rapid Transit consists of two arterial bus rapid transit services serving Snohomish County.
+Opened November 2009, Swift Bus Rapid Transit consists of three arterial bus rapid transit services serving Snohomish County.

 Swift Blue Line